-It’s a time of year I love because it brings the family together.
+Family get-togethers are a must for many of us.
 We eat, drink, play, and generally enjoy fun times.
 However, as a family, we don’t want anyone to end up with a financial hangover, like a credit card debt that puts you behind the eight ball as we start a new year.
-Over the years as a family we have introduced some family arrangements to help avoid that.
+Over the years my family have introduced some arrangements to help avoid that.
 I got to thinking that others might have some great ideas as well, so I’ve asked around the office, my family and friends, and this quick article is to share their tips with you.

-The ‘Silly Season’, as it’s affectionately known, means different things for different people.
+The ‘Silly Season’ means different things for different people.
 For some, it’s about celebrating Christmas – which means gifts, decorations and often family get-togethers.
 It’s also a time when we see out the old year and ring in the new.
 In Australia, it’s the summer school holidays too, so many families take the opportunity to holiday together before heading back to school or work again.
-However you spend this time, it generally brings with it many costs that aren’t necessarily part of our everyday.
+However you spend this time, it generally brings with it additional costs that aren’t necessarily part of our everyday.
 It’s when those costs build up and aren’t managed well that we can end up with a financial hangover … which is not a great way to start a new year.

 Planning, prioritising, and being prepared.

 For those who celebrate Christmas, the tradition of gift-giving at this time of year is where costs can really start to blow out – especially if you’re from a large family.
 My best tip here is to start early.
 Pick up gifts throughout the year as you see them on sale or perhaps on a visit to the markets.